zogzog/cubicweb/doc/book/en/development/entityclasses/data-as-objects.rst

 Tne :class:`AnyEntity` class
 ----------------------------

 To provide a specific behavior for each entity, we have to define a class inheriting from `cubicweb.entities.AnyEntity`.
-In general, we define this class in a module of `mycube.entities` package of an application so that it will be available on both server and client side.
+In general, we define this class in `mycube.entities` module (or in a submodule if we want to split code among multiple files) so that it will be available on both server and client side.

 The class `AnyEntity` is loaded dynamically from the class `Entity` (`cubciweb.entity`).
 We define a sub-class to add methods or to